balder-dev/balder/doc/source/basics/features.rst

 .. note::
-    Often you can not access the device type objects inside the feature constructor.
-For this Balder also allows to use simple strings, that contains the same name than the referencing device type.
+    In Python it depends on the definition order if you can reference the device inside the ``@balder.connect(..)`` decorator.
+If the device is defined above your decorator, it is possible, otherwise not.
+For this, Balder always allows to provide the device as string too.

 You can do this with different devices that could stand for different usages of this feature.
 So you can also add the ``PipeSendReceive`` feature of the ``PipeDevice2`` should use a vdevice-device mapping with the ``PipeDevice1`` too: